-1. the National Agency of the country where the organisation is based, in case of:
+- 1. the national agency of the country where the organisation is based, in case of: - National/local organisations running European Solidarity Corps activities with the financial support of the European Solidarity Corps or from other funding sources which do not depend from the EU budget.

-- national/local organisations running European Solidarity Corps placements with the financial support of the European Solidarity Corps or from other funding sources which do not depend from the EU budget. - 2. the Education, Audio visual and Culture Executive Agency based in Brussels, in case of: - Europe-wide networks or platforms of organisations; - Organisations in charge of implementing national schemes or EU shared management funds (e.g. National Civic Services, managing authorities, etc.) - Organisations running European Solidarity Corps placements with the financial support of other EU programmes/financial instruments.
+- 2. the relevant SALTO, in case of: - Organisations based in third countries not associated to the programme; and - Organisations wishing to carry out activities supporting humanitarian aid operations (with support from the Education, Audio visual and Culture Executive Agency). - 3. the Education, Audio visual and Culture Executive Agency based in Brussels, in case of: - Europe-wide networks or platforms of organisations; - Organisations in charge of implementing national schemes or EU shared management funds (e.g. National Civic Services, managing authorities, etc.); and - Organisations wishing to carry out activities supporting humanitarian aid operations (with support from the relevant SALTO).